Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 • Special cases slow down entire processes

-• Processing quality depends on experience
+• The quality of processing depends on experience

 • Knowledge experts become a bottleneck